dd86k/ddcpuid/README.md

 The ddcpuid User Manual is available [online](https://dd86k.space/pub/ddcpuid-manual.pdf) (PDF).

-# Bugs

-ddcpuid isn't perfect.
-If you find a bug, something is missing, or something is incorrect, please make an Issue on this repo or email me (email's on my profile).

 # Compiling

 It is highly recommended to use the `-betterC` switch when compiling.